Vladimir Novosiad

 Vladimir Novosiad is a Belarusian politician of liberal orientation, the leader of Belarusian Liberal Party of Freedom and Progress.
-He was born on April 12, 1968, in Kiev (Ukraine).
+He was born on April 12, 1968, in Kyiv, Ukrainian SSR, Soviet Union.
 Variants of his name include the following: Vladimir Novosyad, Uladzimir Navasiad, Uladzimir Navasyad, (Навасяд Уладзiмiр Уладзiмiравіч, Новося́д Владимир Владимирович).
 Married and has two daughters.

 Political activity

 At the end of the 80s, while being a student of the Mogilev State Pedagogical University, Vladimir Novosiad created a non-governmental organization “Students' Union“ that became an alternative to Komsomol organization of the university.
 The organization strived for development of student's self-administration.
 He was also an initiator of creation of the Republican Students' Union - an organization, the goal of which was to take an organized action against the monopoly of Comsomol organization and the Communist Party of the Soviet Union in educational institutions of the country.

-In 1990 Vladimir Novosiad won Mogilev City Council elections and became City Council member for the period from 1990 to 1996.
+In 1990 Vladimir Novosiad won Mogilev City Council of Deputies elections and became City Council member for the period from 1990 to 1996.
 He initiated establishment of Youth Department in the Mogilev City Administration (first one in Belarus).
 From 1993 to 1995 he was in charge of this department.
 After the establishment of the "vertical administration" initiated by A.Lukashenko in 1995, he left the office by his own will.

 In 1995 Vladimir Novosiad won the elections to the Belarusian parliament (the Supreme Soviet of the Republic of Belarus) and assumed the post of the Deputy Chairman of the State Construction and Self-Government Commission.
 In 1995 he became a co-founder of the parliamentary fraction called “Civil Action“ that was headed by Stanislav Bogdankevich.
 After the constitutional crisis and referendum in 1996 Vladimir Novosiad was “dismissed” from the Supreme Soviet in connection with “personnel reduction”.

 In 1995 he created the Belarusian youth non-governmental organization and was elected its chairman.
 In 1997 he initiated creation of the first youth coalition named “Young Belarus”.
 In 1999 the youth organization “Civil Forum” headed by Novosiad founded the newspaper “Youth Prospectus” (Russian: «Молодежный проспект»).
 The newspaper was closed by the authorities in 2006.

 In 1999 Vladimir Novosiad refused to participate in boycott announced by the opposition in relation to the parliamentary elections 2000.
 He was registered as a candidate and won the elections in one of the Minsk city constituencies.
 So he became a member of the House of Representatives of the National Assembly of the Republic of Belarus.
 Being the MP he submitted for consideration of the Parliament a number of draft laws (“On Alternative Military Service“, “On Savings of Citizens“), a set of amendments to the law “On Status of the House of Representatives“, etc. During this time he also actively worked in close cooperation with the inhabitants of his constituency.